t4top/solana-nft-sales-monitor/README.md

 # solana-nft-sales-monitor

-Monitor sales of Solana NFT Collections.
+Monitor sales of Solana NFT Collections and send corresponding notification to Discord.

 ## Configuration Parameters